Nodepool¶

 Troubleshooting¶

-How to connect on a ready node from the launcher pod¶
+How to connect to a ready node from the launcher pod¶

-is used to list all node managed by the launcher and their current status.
+nodepool list is used to list all nodes managed by the launcher and their current status.

 Look for the node's IP address then from the Zuul executor pod, run: